Estates Modernisation Programme - New Hospitals

 Committing to care, creating communities

-The estate modernisation programme is an exciting project which will revolutionise the way mental health services are delivered in south west London for generations to come and will also provide new facilities for our local community.
+The Estate Modernisation Programme (EMP) is an exciting project which will revolutionise the way mental health services are delivered in south west London for generations to come and will also provide new facilities for our local community.

 The programme will be entirely self-funded through selling surplus land no longer needed for our services.
 We will be investing £160 million which will deliver:-